piyalidas10/Angular-Interview-Questions/README.md

 | 26   |  How can you combine 2 data streams together and use as one observable?
 | 27   |  How can you put a limit to data that you get from stream?
 | 28   |  If you want to put condition on time of observable subscription, which operator should use?
 Suppose you
 | 29   |  If I have more than one APIs to merge to get the results but should come as sequential order as I sent them.
-Which operator I have to use?
+Which RXJS operator I have to use?
+Ans.
+ConcatMap
 | 30   |  If you have and application where you have to show user’s messages.
 How you will get notification of new message arrived?
+1) Sending Push Notifications from the Backend (Node) using webpush library.
+Here Need to create a REST endpoint, that when triggered will result in a notification to be sent to all subscribers.
+The endpoint would have to be protected by both authentication and authorization middleware.
+2) Angular Service Worker to correctly display the message, we need to use proper format.
+Namely, we will the payload to be one root object containing one property named notification, otherwise the messages will not be displayed to the user.
+Once we have the message payload ready, we can send it to a given subscriber via a call to webpush.sendNotification().
+3) When the Push service receives the message, it will know to which browser instance to forward the message to based on the unique url of the endpoint.
+Once the Push Service pushes the message to the user browser, the message is then going to be decrypted and passed to the Angular Service Worker (PWA).
+The Angular Service Worker will then use the browser Notifications API to display a Notification to the user.

+Besides the text and image of the notification, we can also specify a mobile vibration pattern via the vibrate property.
 | 31   |  How many ways are there for performance optimizations of your application?
 | 32   |  Can I use directive as a component?
 | 33   |  Angular lifecycle hooks explain with example & use